Algorithmic-Solutions/.github/profile/README.md

 **A Passion Project for Algorithmic Efficiency:**

 Welcome!
 This organization serves as a platform for my individual exploration and practical implementation of various algorithms and data structures.
 Here, you'll discover a curated collection of solutions for diverse algorithmic challenges.
-These solutions are built upon the foundational knowledge explored in the dedicated learning repository: [Link to your Algorithms & Data Structures Repository](https://github.com/m-mdy-m/algorithms-data-structures).
+These solutions are built upon the foundational knowledge explored in the dedicated learning repository: [Algorithms Data Structures](https://github.com/m-mdy-m/algorithms-data-structures).

 **Explore Efficient Solutions:**